What is the Multiple Sensor Points feature?

 7. You can save your configuration so that it can be loaded next time you test.

 Where is the Multiple Sensor Point data logged?

 Once configured, Multiple Sensor Point data is output via RCOM (Ethernet) or CAN data along with all of the other Range data.
 You can configure the CAN messages you wish to output using the CAN table edit tool in the Options section (see below for example).

 Multiple Sensor Point measurement data is output over individual CAN messages and is configured in the CAN options section of the RT-Range.

 How can customers access this feature?

 Customers who has an RT-Range S Hunter shipped after 17th December 2018 can use this feature as long as they are using the latest RT-Range S software 181128.

-Customers who wish to upgrade their RT Range S Hunter to make use of this feature can so so my purchasing a firmware upgrade from their local OxTS Channel Partner.
-Email email@example.com for more information and for a quotation.
+Customers who wish to upgrade their RT Range S Hunter to make use of this feature can do so by purchasing a firmware upgrade from their local OxTS Channel Partner.
+Email firstname.lastname@example.org for more information and for a quotation.